kangax/perfectionkills.com/_posts/2015-03-26-the-poor-misunderstood-innerText.md

 {% gist kangax/84462c2c36f7db8ad8a3 %}

 <code>innerText</code> is pretty much always frown upon.
 After all, why would you want to use a non-standard property that does the "same" thing as a standard one?
 Very few people venture to actually check the differences, and on the surface it certainly appears as there is none.
-Those curious enough to investage further usually <em>do</em> find them, but only slight ones.
+Those curious enough to investigate further usually <em>do</em> find them, but only slight ones, and only <b>when retrieving text, not setting it</b>.

 Back in 2009, I did just that.
 And I even wrote [this StackOverflow answer](http://stackoverflow.com/a/1359822/130652) on the exact differences — slight whitespace deviations, things like inclusion of &lt;script> contents by <code>textContent</code> (but not <code>innerText</code>), differences in interface (<code>Node</code> vs. <code>HTMLElement</code>), and so on.

 All this time I was strongly convinced that there isn't much else to know about <code>textContent</code> vs. <code>innerText</code>.
 Just steer away from <code>innerText</code>, use this "combo" for cross-browser code, keep in mind slight differences, and you're golden.

-Little did I know that I was merely looking at the tip of the iceberg, and that my perception of <code>innerText</code> will change drastically.
+Little did I know that I was merely looking at the tip of the iceberg and that my perception of <code>innerText</code> will change drastically.
 What you're about to hear is the story of Internet Explorer getting something right, the real differences between these properties, and how we probably want to standardize this red-headed stepchild.

 ### The real difference